Wellingborough and Kingswood ‘particularly challenging’, PM insists after defeat

 It also means the party has suffered the most losses of any Conservative administration than in any single parliament since the Second World War.

+The Conservatives sought to put a gloss on the results by highlighting low turnout, which stood at just 37% in Kingswood and 38% in Wellingborough.

-Labour overturned majorities of 11,220 and 18,540 in Kingswood and Wellingborough respectively, delivering the Government’s ninth and tenth by-election defeats of the current Parliament and securing its second-largest swing from the Conservatives ever.
+But Labour overturned majorities of 11,220 and 18,540 respectively, delivering the Government’s ninth and tenth by-election defeats of the current Parliament and securing its second-largest swing from the Tories ever.

 Gen Kitchen secured Wellingborough with 45.8% of the vote, while Damien Egan won Kingswood with 44.9% of the vote.